 Overview

-We investigate the molecular mechanisms underlying frontotemporal dementia (FTD) and amyotrophic lateral sclerosis (ALS).
+We investigate the molecular mechanisms that cause frontotemporal dementia (FTD) and amyotrophic lateral sclerosis (ALS) also known as motor neuron disease.
+We are harnessing this knowledge to develop new treatments.
 We are particularly interested in the C9orf72 gene, which is a common cause of both FTD and ALS and the CHMP2B gene, which is a rare cause of FTD.
-We use a multidisciplinary approach including disease modelling in mice, Drosophila, primary neurons and iPS cell-derived neurons.
-We combine these model systems with analysis of patient tissue in order to ensure the relevance of our work to the disease process we are studying.
-We are also working to translate our basic research into potential therapies and are currently developing small molecule and gene therapy therapeutics based on our findings.
-We collaborate with both academic and pharmaceutical partners in order to achieve these goals.
+We use a multidisciplinary approach including disease modelling in mice, Drosophila and induced pluripotent stem cell (iPSC)-derived neurons, which we combine with analysis of biosamples from people with FTD and ALS.
+We are working to translate our basic research into potential therapies and are currently developing small molecule and gene therapy approaches for FTD and ALS.
+In addition, we develop biomarkers to enable clinical trials of new treatments.

 C9orf72